 IAN ‘Rosco’ ROSS

-Ian is the club’s past president and his commitment to the sport has earned him a Legacy spot at Kona 2021.
+Ian’s role is to pay the bills and his commitment to the sport has earned him a Legacy spot at Kona 2021.

 Junior Coordinator & Coach